 I made some epically bad decisions that way, even though I will never regret the adventures that I had along the way because of it.

-These days I’m all about doing my homework when I’m deciding whether I should move somewhere new.
+These days I’m all about doing my homework and being very intentional with my choices when I’m deciding where I should move and whether I should move at all.

 2. RESEARCH YOUR DESTINATION

 This can take the form of visiting the places you’re considering moving to.
 It’s a completely different experience visiting a city or a country with the intention of discovering how it would be like to live there.

 The kinds of questions you’ll be asking and things you’ll be interested in doing will be very different from a normal touristy trip.
 You’re not going to find any answers visiting tourist traps and museums!

 Doing your research can also take the form of doing a deep dive into blogs, social media and expat websites.

 However, living abroad is not a one-size-fits all experience.
 Different people can have vastly different experiences in the same place.
 So exercise caution when you take in other people’s experiences.

 Being thorough about choosing a country to live in ensures that you’re making an intentional choice, with eyes wide open about the things you’ll be gaining by moving there and the negatives that you’d have to learn to accept and live with.

 Katherine is a retired world traveller and former serial expat of 15 years.
 Based on her professional and personal experience as well as PhD research, she now helps expats, travellers and location independents decide whether to stay or go, whether to move back home or where to settle down.